raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 ## Program a line following algorithm

-Now that you have attached the line sensors, you are going to create a basic line following algorithm using the readings from the line sensors.
+Now that you have attached the line sensors, you are going to create a basic line following algorithm using the readings from those sensors.

 ### Setting up the motors and line sensors

 First, you need to set your program with the components you'll be interacting with before moving on to the line following algorithm.

 **1.** Create a new Python 3 file.